 The 55th Sanibel Symposium will be held on February 15th to 20th, 2015

-HISTORYIn the early years of QTP, a tradition was started of inviting a number of active scientists from all over the world to visit.
-This practice created a uniquely open and fertile environment for the exchange of ideas, as well as a truly international network of colleagues and friends.
+EARLY YEARS: The Sanibel meeting began in 1961 establishing the tradition of inviting a number of active scientists from all over the world to attend and speak.
+This practice created a uniquely open and fertile environment for the exchange of ideas, as well as creating a truly international network of colleagues and friends.

-From the beginning, QTP faculty understood the value of communicating the latest in research finds to graduate students and other young as well as senior scientists eager to join the growing community of quantum chemists and chemical physicists.
+From the beginning, QTP faculty understood the value of communicating the latest in research finds to graduate students and other young scientists eager to join the growing community of quantum chemists and chemical physicists.
 At that time there were almost no courses and few textbooks on the subject.
-To fill the gap, QTP began annual Winter Institutes (WI) on Quantum Chemistry, Solid-state Physics, and Quantum Biology in 1961.
-These extremely intense courses, lasting for six weeks or longer, had their first part on the UF campus.
+To fill the gap, QTP began annual Winter Institutes (WI) on Quantum Chemistry, Solid-state Physics, and Quantum Biology in 1960.